dio-el-claire/ember-leaflet-google-mutant-layer/README.md

 # Ember-leaflet-google-mutant-layer

 Adds [Leaflet.GridLayer.GoogleMutant](https://gitlab.com/IvanSanchez/Leaflet.GridLayer.GoogleMutant/tree/master) functionality into [Ember-Leaflet](http://ember-leaflet.com).
-Also, addon allows to use google.trafficLayer on map.
+Also, addon allows you to use google.trafficLayer on the map.

 ## Installation